 I provide writing and editing services to universities, research institutions, and medical centers.
 I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on topics ranging from pain treatment to civic education.

-Clients include Stanford University, UC Berkeley, Lucile Packard Children's Hospital, Northwestern University's Kellogg School of Management, Yale School of Management, Covance, Cure Forward, the NIH's Center for Cancer Research, and NanoString Technologies.
+Clients have included Stanford University, UC Berkeley, Lucile Packard Children's Hospital, Northwestern University's Kellogg School of Management, Yale School of Management, Covance, Cure Forward, the NIH's Center for Cancer Research, and NanoString Technologies.

 Conflict of Interest Statement: My recent corporate clients are involved in drug development and genetic analysis (primarily for biomedical research).
 To avoid conflicts of interest, I currently do not report on human diseases, drugs, or human health-related genetics.
 A detailed list of my potential COIs is available upon request.